Ways of working

 The independent facilitator (the Wellbeing Planner) concluded that it is clear from engagement events and associated feedback, that the Area Statement process is new to everyone and represents a change of how NRW has worked in the past - requiring an adjustment by everyone involved.

 With issues around clarity of the role, trusting the process and uncertainty of change the Drexler and Sibbet Team Performance model (forming, storming, norming and performing model) provides a tool to assist the development of the North West Area Statement.
 Of interest are the first four stages in developing a team (orientation, trust building, goal clarification and commitment).
 This is the starting point for work with the theme focus groups and as the work develops and moves closer towards the (implementation, high performance and renewal) phases.

-We will establish theme subgroups to develop the area wide vision for this theme – with a broad remit and wide representation.
-We will identify potential partners and interested individuals and groups, gaps in knowledge and linkages with local strategies and action plans.
+We will develop the area wide vision for this theme with stakeholders– with a broad remit and wide representation.
+We will identify potential partners and interested individuals/groups, gaps in knowledge and linkages with evidence, local strategies and action plans.

 From this will be able to engage with and enthuse a broader group of stakeholders beyond the wider environmental sector in a targeted way and with a stronger focus on involving and engaging local groups and individuals.
 This could mean a variety of approaches, including: social media, traditional media, community meetings, drop-in sessions and the strengths of our partners so that we’re all working together to deliver the Area Statement vision and ambitions.